 Pupils progress their computer coding skills from exploration in early years, to following and creating simple algorithms in Key Stage 1, through to more complex coding and building of small robotics in Key Stage 2.
 Alongside teaching computer science we also ensure our pupils have good knowledge and skills using Microsoft programs to ensure our pupils are best prepared for future careers.

-Although we teach online safety in discrete lessons, it is also taught regularly in everyday situations and across subjects to ensure pupils learn how to use technology safely and respectfully, particularly focusing on the safe use of the internet.
+We teach computing using the ‘Teach Computing’ Scheme of work.
+This uses a spiral based curriculum meaning that themes are revisited regularly to consolidate and build on prior learning.
+Although we teach online safety in discrete lessons, it is also taught regularly in everyday situations and across subjects to ensure pupils learn how to use technology safely and respectfully, particularly focusing on the safe use of the Internet.
 Pupils are taught to keep personal information private and identify where to go for help and support when they have concerns about content or contact on the internet.

 STEM is encouraged outside of lessons through weekly clubs like the Online Safety Cadets (OSC) and in competitions such as the Lego League and Junior Lego League.
 Through these clubs and competitions our pupils explore the impact of technology in the local environment and consider how it can be used to create a sustainable world.
 Trips such as Year 3’s trip to Think Tank explores the development of technology and workshops including Lego We Do 2.0 to further expand their experience of coding.